coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/02.business-maps/18.mapping/item.md

 ## Accessing via web service

-This type of map can be processed using the **ProcessMap** end-point
+Field Mapping Business Mapping can be processed using the **ProcessMap** endpoint in the web service.
+This allows seamless integration with other systems and enables automated record creation with predefined field

 <br>
 ------------------------------------------------------------------------